shubhanshu02/GSoC-2021-logs/logs.md

   2. Review TensorFlow backend asynchronous execution patchset again.
 Found some memory leaks. <span style="color:green">Fixed!</span>
   3. Identified a memory leak in OpenVINO backend.
 In case of failures in sync mode, the `RequestItem` should be pushed back to the `ov_model->request_queue` or the memory held should be released.

 - **19/06/2021:** Documentation for newly created functions in Native Backend.

 - **20/06/2021:** Continue async support in Native Backend.

+- **21/06/2021:** Async Support for TensorFlow Backend - Apply suggestions from code review.